mrpetro/OpenBreed/README.md

 MAP reader for ABTA (it will probably for for all three titles since this format didn't changed that much) SPR(spriteset) reader for ABTA
 BLK(tileset) reader for ABTA
+ACBM tileSet reader for ABHC and ABSE
+ACBM image reader for some images from ABHC and ABSE

 ## What is in current development